elmar8287/metrics/README.md

 # <b>COVİD-19 METRICS</b>
 ## <b>This is a capstone project in React Module</b>
 ### <i>The project is about building a mobile web application to check a list of Worldwide COVID-19 metrics (numeric values).
-By clicking on country name, there is a posibility to view more detail information.</i>
+By clicking on the country name, there is a possibility to view more detailed information.</i>
 <br>

 ## The project deployed on [Netlify](https://www.netlify.com/). <br><b>Check deployed [demo](https://elmar-project-covid19.netlify.app/).</b>